flyway/flyway-play/README.md

 flyway.webCommand.baseName = "migrations"
 ```

-and this will end up in a url like this
+and this will end up in a URL like this

 `http://<your-address>/my/admin/uri/migrations/<db|slick>/{dbname}/<flyway-command>`